zackhanni/soundslikesoma/_services/recording-studios.md

 **Can I book a day session?**

-A full day session is a 10 hour block with a discount on the price.
+A full day session is a 10-hour block with a discount on the price.
 Buy 9 hours and get 1 free in any of our recording rooms.
 Make sure you maximize your time by planning ahead.
 We are going to have a lot of time to get to work!

 **How late can you record?**